XRPLF/xrpl-dev-portal/content/freeze.md

 Set the `Fee`, `Sequence`, and `LastLedgerSequence` parameters [in the typical way](transactions.html#signing-and-sending-transactions).

-Example of submitting a TrustSet transaction to enable an individual freeze:
+Example of submitting a TrustSet transaction to enable an individual freeze using the [WebSocket API](rippled-apis.html#websocket-api):

-WebSocket request:

 ```
 {